abergmeier/fabaccess-server/INSTALL.md

 General requirements; scroll down for distribution-specific instructions

 - GNU SASL (libgsasl).
-  * If you want to compile Diflouroborane from source you will potentially also need development headers
+  * If you want to compile Difluoroborane from source you will potentially also need development headers
 - capnproto
 - rustc stable / nightly >= 1.48